|

 Cycle the City- 10.5 miles - Burlington

 The loop begins on a bikepath with stellar views of Lake Champlain.
 Be aware that the bikepath can be crowded with strollers, in-line skaters, bicyclists, runners, walkers, families and dogs, especially on a sunny Saturday afternoon in the middle of the summer!
 Within Ethan Allen Park you will wind through gently rolling woods on a paved path.
 Be careful of the hairpin turn.
 Along the Winooski River, you'll meander through agricultural fields on a hard-packed, unpaved trail.
 This is definitely not for high-end racing bicycles, but it's fine for mountain bikes, cross-bikes and most touring bicycles with reasonably substantial tires.
 Please be respectful of private property through these fields.
 Leaving natural areas along the Winooski River, you'll climb a long hill to reach city streets through historic districts of the University of Vermont and the "Hill Section."
 In these areas, use caution crossing through a few busy intersections.
 Returning to the Waterfront, you will coast down a long steep hill.
 Pass cautiously again through a few more intersections, and be aware of increased city traffic as you make your return to the lake.
+Island Line Rail Trail - 14 miles to date - This breathtaking rail trail will lead cyclists along the old Rutland Railroad Island Line, a railway that once took passengers and freight to western New York, where ships finished the trip to ports on the Great Lakes.
+To traverse Lake Champlain, trains went across three marble causeways that connected the Champlain Islands.
+Today a seasonal bike ferry that crosses the Winooski River will enable cyclists to travel as far as the "cut" of the Colchester causeway.
+(Work continues to install a second and third ferry to allow cyclists to continue this journey through the Island up to Montreal) Riding the spectacular marble Colchester causeway is like "riding on water".

 Stone Castles -13.4 miles - South Hero & Grand Isle